daniel-j-anderson-dev/mnist_classification/readme.md

     - implemented by `TrainingLabel` and `TestLabel`
     - use `label.digit_class()` to get the `DigitClass` specified by a label handle

+# Visualization
+See the `mnist_dataset::visualization` module has several test to generate viewable images from the MNIST dataset
+  - `$ cargo test ascii_art` generates two text files that contain ASCII art depictions of the dataset
+  - `$ cargo test pgm` generates a [PGM](https://netpbm.sourceforge.net/doc/pgm.html) image for every image in the dataset

 # Information

 dataset downloaded from: https://github.com/mrgloom/MNIST-dataset-in-different-formats/tree/master/data/Original%20dataset